osgi/osgi.enroute.site/_qs/300-application.md

 ## Create bndtools Project
 So let's get started by creating a new Bndtools Project.
 Select `File/New/Bndtools OSGi Project`.

+Over time the menu system can have small changes.
+Variations seen are `Bnd OSGi Project` and `Bndtools Project`.
+{: .warning }

 ![Create Application Project](/img/qs/app-create-0.png)

 This will open a wizard.
 Now naming is important and we've found that using Java package like names that use the workspace name as a prefix works best for projects.
 So we pick `com.acme.prime.upper.application`.
 For OSGi enRoute, this `.application` suffix is *crucial* since it defines the template we will use.
 So in the first page we enter this name.